Skip to main contentSkip to navigation

 How much does it cost to start an online store in India?

 It ranges from ₹0 to ₹30,000+ depending on the route.
-A WhatsApp store starts free on platforms like WatEase — you only pay per-conversation fees above the free allowance and ~0% on UPI.
-A self-built website typically costs ₹2,000–₹10,000/month once you add hosting, theme, apps, and a payment gateway.
-Marketplaces are free to list but charge 5–25% commission per sale.
+A WhatsApp store is the lowest-cost route — on a platform like WatEase the entry Growth plan is ₹1,999/month, and on top you pay only Meta's per-conversation fees above the free allowance and ~0% on UPI.
+A self-built website typically costs a few thousand rupees a month once you add hosting, theme, apps, and a payment gateway.
+Marketplaces are free to list but charge a per-sale commission (commonly in the 5–25% range depending on category — check each marketplace's published seller fee schedule).
 For most first-time sellers, a WhatsApp store is the lowest-cost way to start.

 Is it free to start a WhatsApp store in India?

-Yes, starting is free.
-WatEase offers a free tier with catalog, orders, and UPI payments at no subscription cost.
-Your only running costs are Meta's WhatsApp conversation fees (~₹0.11 utility, ~₹0.78 marketing) above the free monthly allowance, and payment-gateway fees — and UPI itself is ~0% MDR.
-A small store can run almost entirely free.
+You can start for free with WhatsApp's own Business App, which lets you sell manually at no cost.
+A managed platform like WatEase starts at ₹1,999/month (the Growth plan) with catalog, orders, automation, and UPI payments — it offers a 15-day free trial, then it's paid — no free-forever plan.
+Either way, your running costs are Meta's WhatsApp conversation fees (~₹0.11 utility, ~₹0.78 marketing) above the free monthly allowance, and payment-gateway fees — and UPI itself is ~0% MDR.
+A small store can run at very low cost.

 What are the hidden costs of selling online in India?

-The costs sellers most often miss are: payment-gateway fees (~2% on cards via Razorpay), WhatsApp conversation fees once you cross the free tier, GST on sales once you're registered, return and refund logistics, photography and product images, and — on websites — app subscriptions and renewal fees.
-Marketplaces add commission (5–25%) plus fulfilment and storage fees.
+The costs sellers most often miss are: payment-gateway fees (around 2% on cards via Razorpay — see the gateway's published pricing), WhatsApp conversation fees once you cross the free conversation allowance, GST on sales once you're registered, return and refund logistics, photography and product images, and — on websites — app subscriptions and renewal fees.
+Marketplaces add a per-sale commission (commonly 5–25%, per each marketplace's published seller fee schedule) plus fulfilment and storage fees.
 UPI is the main fee you can largely avoid.

 How much does a website cost vs a WhatsApp store in India?

-A website usually costs ₹2,000–₹10,000+ per month once you include a platform subscription (from ~₹1,994/month), a domain, a theme, paid apps, and a payment gateway — plus 1–2 weeks of setup.
-A WhatsApp store on WatEase starts free and launches in minutes, with costs that scale only with volume.
-For early-stage sellers the WhatsApp store is dramatically cheaper to start and run.
+A website usually costs a few thousand rupees a month once you include a platform subscription (hosted store builders commonly start around ₹2,000/month — check the builder's current pricing), a domain, a theme, paid apps, and a payment gateway — plus a week or two of setup.
+A WhatsApp store on WatEase starts at ₹1,999/month (the Growth plan) and launches in minutes, with usage costs that scale only with volume.
+For early-stage sellers the WhatsApp store is typically much cheaper to start and run.

 Do I have to pay GST when I sell online in India?